 In South Gloucestershire, the rivers Avon and Frome, their tributaries and catchments provide vital wetland habitat and blue infrastructure networks for wildlife across our area.
-The low lying vales and coastal margins of the Severn estuary is designated as a Special Area of Conservation (SAC), Special Protection Area (SPA) and Ramsar site due to the international importance of this unique wetland habitat for wildlife.
+The low lying vales and coastal margins of the Severn estuary is designated as a Special Protection Area (SPA) and Ramsar site due to the international importance of this unique wetland habitat for wildlife.

 Across South Gloucestershire there are also many ponds, lakes, streams, drainage ditches and watercourses.
-Where these blue infrastructure assets are on Council land or we have responsibilities for them, we manage these assets with our partners as set out in Section 6: our Green Spaces Asset Management Plan
+Where these blue infrastructure assets are on Council land or we have responsibilities for them, we manage these assets with our partners as set out in Section 5: our Green Spaces Asset Management Plan